Rpou/ProgrammerSomData/README.md

 StreamTokenizer class; see e.g. Java Precisely [4, Example 145].
 It is essential that the compiler (in F#) and the interpreter (in Java) agree on the intermediate language: what integer represents what instruction.

+## Exercise 3.2

+Write a regular expression that recognizes all sequences consisting of a and b where two a’s are always separated by at least one b.
+For instance, these four strings are legal: b, a, ba, ababbbaba; but these two strings are illegal: aa, babaa.
+Construct the corresponding NFA.
+Try to find a DFA corresponding to the NFA.